 REFERRAL + ASSESSMENT

 - A referral is made through telephone or fax by a parent, guardian, or medical professional.
-Once the referral is received, our social worker and an administrative nurse will contact referral source to coordinate a visit.
+Once the referral is received, our Assessment team will contact the referral source to coordinate a visit.

 - Our Assessment Team will visit the child at home or where they are being cared for to complete a full medical assessment and gather necessary information including: